 The reality will be both everyday bills and a mix of functional and cricket-themed.
 Be honest and open in the club’s plans, get everyone excited about the year ahead.

 But, make the ask.
-Do a website article (example from Pudsey St Lawrence CC), send a newsletter, stick clubhouse posters up, send text messages.
+Do a website article (example from St Chads CC), send a newsletter, stick clubhouse posters up, send text messages.

 Once you’ve explained the direction and why you need that membership in, send them to the shop to buy online (provide links).